gyf304/cmarshal/README.md

 ```

 Now `cd` to the header of the directory.
-Assuming your file is called demo.h, do:
+Assuming your file is called `demo.h`, do:

 `path/to/cmarshal ./demo.h`